stevenlauwers22/Glimpse.Elmah/README.md

 - Make Elmah catch and log all unhandled exceptions
 - Expose a web page to allow the user to view everything that got caught by Elmah

 To achieve this we have to add an HTTP module and an HTTP handler.
 The module is responsible for logging the exceptions while the HTTP handler will render a page with a list of errors.
-You’ll have to add these sections to both the <system.web> node and the <system.webServer> node in order to support IIS running in Classic mode as well as Integrated mode.
-More info in this can be found on [MSDN – How to: Register HTPP Handlers](http://msdn.microsoft.com/en-us/library/46c5ddfy.aspx).
+Youâ€™ll have to add these sections to both the <system.web> node and the <system.webServer> node in order to support IIS running in Classic mode as well as Integrated mode.
+More info in this can be found on [MSDN â€“ How to: Register HTPP Handlers](http://msdn.microsoft.com/en-us/library/46c5ddfy.aspx).

 ```
 <system.web>